CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 1. Additionally, if you select the Include button next to your score, you can choose different views of your score.

-    - **Planned score** : Shows projected score when planned actions are completed.
+    - **Planned score**: Shows projected score when planned actions are completed.

-    - **Current license score** : Shows score that can be achieved with your current Microsoft license.
+    - **Current license score**: Shows score that can be achieved with your current Microsoft license.

     - **Achievable score**: Shows score that can be achieved with your Microsoft licenses and current risk acceptance.

        ![](Images/img113.png)

 1. Now select **Improvement actions** tab, this lists the security recommendations that address possible attack surfaces.
-It also includes their status (to address, planned, risk accepted, resolved through third party, resolved through alternate mitigation, and completed).
+It also includes their status (to address, planned, risk accepted, resolved through the third party, resolved through alternate mitigation, and completed).

    ![](Images/img114.png)

 1. When you select a specific improvement action, a full-page flyout appears.

-   - **Manage** : Select Manage to go to the configuration screen and make the change.
+   - **Manage**: Select Manage to go to the configuration screen and make the change.
 You'll then gain the points that the action is worth, visible in the flyout.

-   - **Share** : Select Share to copy the direct link to the improvement action.
+   - **Share**: Select Share to copy the direct link to the improvement action.
 You can also choose the platform to share the link, such as email, Microsoft Teams, Microsoft Planner, or ServiceNow.

        ![](Images/img115.png)